CIS-462-2017Fall/hw9-behavioral-animation-akhabbaz/Readme.md

 Cohesion Alignment, Separation all work.
 I found no issues.

-There are constants in the top of Behaviors.cpp that set the flocking and leader behaviors.
+There are constants in the top of Behaviors.cpp that set the flocking and leader behaviors

+The flocking and leading all work as suggested.
+To tune them, I put the coefficients in the GUI and adjusted them.
+The leader is pretty perfect and works with the parameters set.
+Flocking works well too.
+The leader will always end up near the target, but the others may not if they get separated from the leader.
+They may find themselves paired up but with no leader and so those two will stay together but won't joint the flock.
+I think this is alright.

+I added one more behavior called Guided Avoid.
+It currently has a weight of avoid and separation.
+This way the actors avoid obstacles but don't clump all up in the end.
+One can see how this works very well.